Wasting Time (Brent Faiyaz song)

-"Wasting Time" is a song by American R&B singer Brent Faiyaz featuring Canadian rapper Drake and production duo The Neptunes, the latter of whom also produced the song.
+"Wasting Time" is a song by American R&B singer Brent Faiyaz featuring Canadian rapper Drake.
+The song was produced by The Neptunes.
 It was released on July 1, 2021.

 Background

 On June 30, 2021, the song leaked and it was made available on Apple Music in New Zealand.
 It was released the next day.
 The cover art of the single pays tribute to Pharrell Williams' album In My Mind.

 Composition

 The song features "lush synth pads and booming 808s", and finds the artists asking their respective lovers for more quality time with them.
 In the chorus, Faiyaz sings, "If you're gonna waste your time / Then waste your time with me / You can have all the space / More than you need / It's no pressure, girl / If you got time to waste / Waste it with me".
 Drake's verse is about his frustrations and distrust towards past lovers; he raps about how they "stay calculatin' moves, like Beth Harmon" and calls himself a "pessimist gold medalist".
 He also swears to be more "'Purple Rain' Prince than Prince Charmin'" and name-drops Aaliyah ("Only time I play the back and forth is Aaliyah record").